 Oil is required for nearly all Thai dishes.
 Thai cooks commonly use coconut oil, palm oil, peanut oil, or soybean oil; traditionally, lard was also used in Thai cooking.
 These types of oil are low-smoke, as is desirable for frying or grilling, and they do not break down quickly.
 Peanut oil is often used for stir-frying and deep-frying.
 Coconut and palm oils have the characteristic of being mostly solid at room temperature.
 Look for organic oils, sustainably produced oils, and non-GMO oils.

 Coconut oil can impart some flavor to the dishes that can meld well in Thai cuisine.
 It has a nutty and slightly sweet flavor.
 Depending on the way it is refined, coconut oil has a smoke point of 350 to 400 F, the same or lower than olive oil.
 It's good for mid-temperature cooking and may not work as well if you are stir-frying at high heat.
 Coconut oil is attaining new popularity after being scorned for having a high level of saturated fat.
 Look for unrefined coconut oil that hasn't been partially hydrogenated.
 It's less prone to spoilage and can be kept for a longer time.

 Palm oil has a high smoke point of 450 F, which is very desirable for stir-frying and grilling.
 It doesn't add flavor to the dish like coconut oil, however.
 It's made by pressing the fruit of the oil palm tree.
 Unfortunately, it's associated with a negative impact on the environment.
-Areas of Borneo, Sumatra, Thailand, and Bali have been deforested in favor of oil palm plantations, with a loss of habitat for orangutans and other species.
-You may want to look for palm oil that is labeled as sustainable by the RSPO (Roundtable on Sustainable Palm Oil).
+Areas of Borneo, Sumatra, Thailand, and Bali have been deforested in favor of oil palm plantations, which have a record of poor working conditions and minimal pay in addition to causing the destruction of acres worth of habitat for orangutans and other species.
+You should look for palm oil that is labeled as sustainable by the RSPO (Roundtable on Sustainable Palm Oil).